webplatform/docs/guides/html_lists/index.md

 Note that we have used the <code>list-style-type: lower-alpha</code> CSS property to sequence the nested list with lower-case letters instead of decimal numbers.

 Nested lists are quite useful, and often form the basis for navigation menus, as they are a good way to define the hierarchical structure of the web site.
+They are also very flexible, as either ordered or unordered lists can be nested inside either ordered or unordered list items.
+For an example of nesting unordered lists within an ordered list, see "Choosing among list types" above.

-Theoretically you can nest as many lists as you like, although in practice it can become confusing to nest lists too deeply.
+Theoretically you can nest lists to any level you like, although in practice it can become confusing to nest lists too deeply.
 For very large lists, you may be better off splitting the content up into several lists with headings instead, or even splitting it up into separate pages.
 A good rule of thumb is, don't nest lists deeper than three levels.

 ==Conclusion==